 It also comes with a headphone hook and a cup holder that attach to the edge of the desk.
 If you need to pause for a drink, don’t worry about it spilling all over your expensive equipment.

 This gaming desk does have adjustable feet, so you can keep the surface level, which is important when you have dual monitors.
-It also comes with a little peace of mind with a 1-year warranty.

 Where It Lacks